realAhmedRoach/DataDude/README.md

-DataMan
+DataDude
 =======
-DataMan is a data managing application designed to manage many types of data in one application.
+DataDude is a data managing application designed to manage many types of data in one application.